Turns out, you don’t have to walk everywhere.

 How late does it run?

-In case you find yourself studying on the other end of campus after dark, most nights the 68 runs every 20 minutes until about half-past midnight.
-Just one of the ways to stay safe on campus after dark.
+In case you find yourself studying on the other end of campus after dark, most nights the 68 runs every 20 minutes until between midnight and 1 am—just one of the ways to stay safe on campus after dark.

 If you have a temporary or permanent condition that affects your mobility, the 68 isn’t your only option for getting around.
-Cue the UBC Accessibility Shuttle, a free shuttle that can transport you to and from places on campus, which are normally just for pedestrians!
+Cue the UBC Accessibility Shuttle, a free shared ride service, available by reservation, that can transport you to and from main pedestrian areas on campus.

 What about cycling?

 Now that you’re well-versed in transportation options on campus, you’re ready to leave the nest.
-Lucky for you, UBC is a major transit hub with an abundance of buses, including:
+Luckily, you can get almost anywhere via the UBC Bus Exchange.
+Some key routes include:

 - The famous 99 B-line, which runs east-west on Broadway